Useful Links

 There are other wallets out there but these are the ones that are more popular.
 For safety, remember to only download these wallets from the official websites.

-When setting up or performing changes on your pool, these sites can help to check if your nodes are configured correctly:
+When setting up or performing changes on your pool, these sites can help to check if your nodes are configured correctly.
+Both sites have good information.
+Check them both out and see which one you prefer:

-I would venture to say that pool.vet is a mandatory tool you should run whenever you changed anything on your node from registration to KES updates to addition of relays.
-It sometimes has delays synchronizing with the network but they will have useful warning messages when this happens and the site is usually back in sync after a few hours.
+I would venture to say that these pool checkers are mandatory tools you should run whenever you changed anything on your node from registration to KES updates to addition of relays.

 This is an invaluable site for checking if your ports are open correctly.
 Useful when you have just setup new nodes or if you want to check if external relays are running before adding them to your topology files.